wsmd/use-clipboard-copy/README.md

 ### Copying Text Imperatively (Without a Target Element)

-A copy-to-clipboard interface might consist of a simple copy button only - without any additional inputs or values displayed to the user.
-This can be done by passing a string to the `clipboard.copy` action.
+A copy-to-clipboard interface may consist of a single copy button without any additional inputs or values displayed to the user.
+By passing a string to the `clipboard.copy` action, the specified string will be copied to the clipboard.

 <!-- prettier-ignore -->
 ```jsx